njenga946/basicloginpage/README.md

 1. Create a site on Netlify and connect this repository.
 2. Set the **build command** to `npm run build` and **publish directory** to `dist`.
 3. Add repository secrets `NETLIFY_AUTH_TOKEN` and `NETLIFY_SITE_ID` for the GitHub workflow.
-4. Every push to `main` will trigger the workflow in `.github/workflows/netlify.yml` to build and deploy the site.
+4. Every push to `main` runs `.github/workflows/netlify.yml`, which installs dependencies, builds the project, and then deploys the `dist` folder to Netlify.
+The workflow passes `--no-build` to the Netlify CLI so the deploy step does not attempt to run the build command again.
-   The workflow installs dependencies with `npm install` since the project does not include a `package-lock.json`.

 If the workflow logs show it is waiting for authorization, verify that the secrets are set correctly in your repository settings.